Suundumused/proxy-scrape/README.md

 ---
     tuple_type(arg)

- - É usado pelo argumento --protocols(-p), recebe uma lista de protocólos, ex: --protocols 'http', 'socks4'
+ - It is used by the argument --protocols(-p), receives a list of protocols, eg: --protocols 'http', 'socks4'

-Exemplo de uso:
+Usage example:

     for protocol in args.protocols:
 	        print(f'---\nProtocol selected: {protocol}')